An Overview of the Most Common Methods of Pharmaceutical Decontamination

 Hydrogen Peroxide

-Hydrogen peroxide disinfection and sterilization is another treatment method that is widely utilized in the pharmaceutical industry against temperature sensitive devices and has been found to have good material compatibility with electronics.
+Hydrogen peroxide disinfection and sterilization is another treatment method that is widely utilized in the pharmaceutical industry against temperature-sensitive devices and has been found to have good material compatibility with electronics.
 It can be found in concentrations ranging from 7% to 59% depending on the manufacturer.
-These solutions should be paired with specific fogging devices for EPA registration to limit liability of employing non-federally regulated solutions or systems.
+These solutions should be paired with specific fogging devices for EPA registration to limit the liability of employing non-federally regulated solutions or systems.
 These fogging systems can deliver vapor, aerosol, or a combination of both for thorough biodecontamination.
 Hydrogen peroxide is also eco-friendly, non-mutagenic, and breaks down to both oxygen and water that leaves no corrosive residues behind.
 This chemical targets pathogens by oxidizing the cell walls of bacteria and breaking down proteins in other microorganisms.
 When applying hydrogen peroxide fog, as with any disinfectant or sterilant, it is imperative to follow the directions on that product’s EPA label.
-A large benefit of hydrogen peroxide fogging is the fast turnaround times, ease of application, and ability to use Geobacillus stearothermophilus biological indicators for validation and absence of harmful residues.
+A large benefit of hydrogen peroxide fogging is the fast turnaround times, ease of application, and ability to use Geobacillus stearothermophilus biological indicators for validation and the absence of harmful residues.

 Concerns When Using Some Hydrogen Peroxide Systems

-Many hydrogen peroxide disinfection systems utilize high concentrations of hydrogen peroxide solution (35-59%), which can require extra care when handling, produce high vapor concentrations which require constant monitoring throughout the process, and necessitate special shipping.
+Many hydrogen peroxide disinfection systems utilize high concentrations of hydrogen peroxide solution (35-59%), which can require extra care when handling, produce high vapor concentrations that require constant monitoring throughout the process, and necessitate special shipping.

-CURIS System Hybrid Hydrogen Peroxide™ Fogging
+CURIS System Hybrid Hydrogen Peroxide™ Technology

-CURIS HHP Decontamination Devices for Synchronized TreatmentCURIS System Hybrid Hydrogen Peroxide™ (HHP™) fogging devices use an EPA-registered 7% H2O2 solution and patented Pulse™ technology to effectively treat enclosures and equipment within the pharmaceutical industry.
+CURIS HHP Decontamination Devices for Synchronized TreatmentCURIS System Hybrid Hydrogen Peroxide™ (HHP™) technology devices use an EPA-registered 7% H2O2 solution and patented Pulse™ technology to effectively treat enclosures and equipment within the pharmaceutical industry.
 This integrated system is a trusted method of biodecontamination for its efficacy against high-level bacterial spores, remote start, and quicker disinfection times than traditional high-consequence concentrations.
-CURIS biodecontamination systems can be applied to large enclosures of up to 10,000 cubic feet or equipment like biological safety cabinets, isolators, pass through chambers, and more with a proven 6-log reduction.
+CURIS biodecontamination systems can be applied to large enclosures of up to 10,000 cubic feet or equipment like biological safety cabinets, isolators, pass-through chambers, and more with a proven 6-log reduction.
 Both the fogging devices and solution are dual registered with the EPA to be used with one another, setting CURIS apart from other hydrogen peroxide systems.

 Learn more from our Peer Reviewed Articles and White Papers.